A Defense Lawyer With Decades Of Experience On Your Side

 If you’ve been charged with homicide, armed robbery, rape or another violent crime, you are facing very serious consequences.
 Conviction for one of these crimes will almost certainly involve jail time and a permanent criminal record.

-I am Anthony N. Palumbo, a partner at the law firm of Palumbo & Renaud and a criminal defense attorney with more than 35 years of experience.
+I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a criminal defense attorney with more than 35 years of experience.
 If you are facing violent crime charges, you will want that kind of experience on your side.
 Contact me to schedule a free initial consultation about your criminal defense options.
 I will give you an honest assessment of your chances for dismissal, reduction of charges, or an acquittal at trial.

 Crimes involving violence are among the most serious under New Jersey criminal law.
 These crimes include:

 - Murder, homicide and manslaughter: If you are accused of killing someone, the seriousness of the charge will depend on precisely what you are accused of doing.
 I defend people against charges ranging from first-degree murder to vehicular manslaughter.

 - Robbery and armed robbery: Robbery is the use of force or the threat of force to steal money or property.
 Armed robbery involves the use of a weapon.
 Specific types of robbery include carjacking and mugging.